‘The Vampire Diaries’: Why Isn’t There An Update On Nina Dobrev? Julie Plec Explains The Problem, Reveals Other ‘TVD’ Spoilers

 Nina Dobrev was one of the main characters on The Vampire Diaries for several years.
 Then, she announced her departure at the end of Season 6.
 Fans were shocked and didn’t know how the show would go on.
 The series has survived, although it does have lower ratings than before.
 However, that is due to several factors, not just Elena Gilbert’s absence from Mystic Falls.

 Prior to Season 8 beginning, fans were told that Nina Dobrev promised to return before the season finale of The Vampire Diaries.
-However, she still hasn’t appeared and there has been no confirmation by a reputable source of her return.
+However, she still hasn’t appeared, and there has been no confirmation by a reputable source of her return.
 So, what is the issue?

 Julie Plec told TV Line that it simply has to do with availability.
 She also added that she does not have an update on if Nina Dobrev will return to The Vampire Diaries or not.
 As previously reported by the Inquisitr, the executive producer said several months ago that if the actress does not come back, the writers have a backup plan.
 However, she did not reveal any hints on the details.